-That’s a question that needs an answer, and soon, especially since a number of Verizon subscribers – long-time subscribers of 10 years and more – are threatening to leave the carrier when their contacts expire this year if Verizon doesn’t offer the Nexus 5.
+That’s a question that needs an answer, and soon, especially since a number of Verizon subscribers – long-time subscribers of 10 years and more – free web templates are threatening to leave the carrier when their contacts expire this year if Verizon doesn’t offer the Nexus 5.

 Speaking of long time Verizon subscribers, user speculation has it that Verizon is purposely not carrying the Nexus 5 so that those grandfathered in on Verizon’s unlimited data plan will leave, though we’re sure Verizon would rather they upgrade.